Pomile/sheetJs-Sample/README.md

 ## Find files Generated

-After running a sample, you can find the files generated in xslx and csv in the tmp folder
+After running the code, you can find the files generated in .xslx and .csv extension in the tmp folder